oh-lang/oh/wishlist.md

 # and it's hard to know what the indent should be on the second line.
 evil_long_line: "this is going to be a long discussion, ${
         name}, can you confirm your availability?"
-# INSTEAD, use string concatenation:
+# INSTEAD, use string concatenation, which automatically adds a space if necessary:
-Good_long_line: "this is going to be a long discussion,"
+good_long_line: "this is going to be a long discussion,"
     &   "${name}, can you confirm your availability?"

 # you can also nest interpolation logic, although this isn't recommended: